CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 A capability object is an object on which some of its methods may be impure or have side effects.
 An effectively isolated function is one that is pure when the capability object has only pure functionality and is side effect free when the capability object is side effect free.

-We make our examples effectively isolated by rewritting them to take appropriate capability objects.
+We make our examples effectively isolated by rewriting them to take appropriate capability objects.

 {% highlight js %}
 function flip(randomiser){